12 Garden Design Ideas Perfect For a Low Maintenance Garden

 If you're going away it's also easy to find a plant watering and care specialist.
 They'll tend to your plants so when you routine from holidays your container garden looks as green as ever!
 To learn more about plant watering and care specialists have a look at our comprehensive price guide.

 There are many great ideas for a low maintenance garden that will work well for your needs.
 Best of all, you can get creative and combine a few for the perfect back — or front — garden solution.
 Choose a deck as your garden’s main feature with potted plants to add some signs of life.
-Or use a stone ground cover along with one or two plants for a simple look that’s easy to take care of.
+Or use a stone-ground cover along with one or two plants for a simple look that’s easy to take care of.
+Ready to get your garden in top shape?
+Submit a free request to easily find landscape gardeners near me.